amandaguglieri/hackinglife/docs/active-directory-from-windows-privilege-escalation.md

 sudo smbserver.py -smb2support $ShareName /path/to/$FileName.dll
 # Example:
 # sudo smbserver.py -smb2support CompData /home/
-# This will leave out terminal in the host machine with no other use than that of sharing.
+# This will leave our terminal in the host machine with no other use than that of sharing.
 ```

 Then we will need to open a two new terminals in our attacker machine: